orca2017/donation-analytics/README.md

 This program requires C++ 11, at least.

 Program takes about 10 minutes to process 20,000,000 records/lines
-(that is a ~4GB txt file, consumes max 562MB memory, intel core i7 6700 cpu).
+(that is a ~4GB txt file, consumes max 562MB memory, on a intel core i7 6700 desktop).
-Memory consumption mainly due to saved hash maps; more records processed, more memory consumption.
+Memory consumption mainly due to saved hash maps; so more records processed, more memory consumption.

 -------------------------------------------------------------------------------------------------------

-Program is organized in 4 classes: TxtHandler, RecordParser, RepeatDonor, Analyzer, and one c++ struct: Entry.
+Program is organized in 4 classes: TxtHandler, RecordParser, RepeatDonor, Analyzer, and one C++ struct named Entry.

 struct Entry:

-    This struct stores all the fields that we are interested. cmte_id, name, zip_code, data, transaction_amt, and other id.
+    This struct stores all 5 fields that we interested. cmte_id, name, zip_code, data, transaction_amt, and other id.
 All in string format.

 class TxtHandler: